monk-io/docs/docs/comparison.md

-# Monk vs other software
+# Monk vs Other Software

-As a new startup kid on the stack block, we often get compared to other services, and those who ask usually have their assumptions all wrong 🚨
+As a new startup kid on the stack block, we often get compared to other services.
+Those who ask usually have their assumptions all wrong 🚨

 Let's fix that, starting with two common misconceptions:

--   **Not built on Kubernetes**: Monk doesn't enhance, add to or require K8s.
+-   **Monk is not built on Kubernetes**: Monk doesn't enhance, add to or require K8s.
 In fact, we replace it altogether.
--   **Not a managed service/IaaS**: deploy anywhere and however you want.
-Monk simply helps you compose and provision your stack with minimal overhead.
+-   **Monk is not a managed service/IaaS**: Deploy anywhere and however you want.
+Monk helps you compose and provision your stack with minimal overhead.

 Monk is a new paradigm and approach to orchestration: a control plane sitting between application and infrastructure that lets you interact with both, touching only what matters to you, while the rest 'just works'.